GeorgianaLoba/Noise-Level-Detection/README.md

 ## Demo
-The Demo for our application can be seen here: https://www.youtube.com/watch?v=rwjkof7WGL8
+The Demo for our application can be seen here:

-And so also here :

 https://user-images.githubusercontent.com/61203639/117950001-67174800-b31b-11eb-8516-6313f2896e7c.mp4